Lionel, LLC

-Lionel, LLC is an American designer and importer of toy trains and model railroads that is headquartered in Concord, North Carolina.
-Its roots lie in the 1969 purchase of the Lionel product line from the Lionel Corporation by cereal conglomerate General Mills and subsequent purchase in 1986 by businessman Richard P. Kughn forming Lionel Trains, Inc. in 1986.
+Lionel, LLC, was an American company that was in the business of designing and importing toy trains and model railroads headquartered in Concord, North Carolina.
+Its roots lied in the 1969 purchase of the Lionel product line from the Lionel Corporation by cereal conglomerate General Mills and subsequent purchase in 1986 by businessman Richard P. Kughn forming Lionel Trains, Inc. in 1986.
 The Marvin Davis Investment Group (Wellspring) bought Lionel Trains, Inc. in 1995 and renamed it Lionel, LLC.
+In 2026, Lionel, LLC merged with Round 2, LLC forming the company Lionel Brands Group.

-According to its reorganization papers filed as part of its bankruptcy plan on May 21, 2007, about 95% of the company's sales come from O gauge trains.
-The plan estimated that about US$70 million worth of O gauge trains are sold each year, and that Lionel accounts for about 60% of that market, making it the largest manufacturer of O gauge trains.
+According to its reorganization papers filed as part of its bankruptcy plan on May 21, 2007, about 95% of the company's sales came from O scale trains.
+The plan estimated that about US$70 million worth of O scale trains were sold each year, and that Lionel, LLC accounted for about 60% of that market, making it the largest manufacturer of O scale trains.

 Lionel Racing

 In late 2010, Lionel, LLC entered a joint venture with NASCAR Team Properties to produce NASCAR diecast vehicles that are both 1:24 and 1:64 scale.
 In 2013, Lionel would acquire full ownership and rename it to Lionel Racing.
 Lionel has also produced NHRA and ARCA diecast.
 In 2016, Lionel Racing took over distribution of the NASCAR Authentics line from Spin Master which consists of 1:64 diecast models of NASCAR race cars that are found inside major stores like Target, Walmart, Meijer, and Toys “R” Us.